How Do I Keep the Conversation Going Without Trying Too Hard?

 A slowdown does not mean:

-She’s bored
+She’s bored.

-You messed up
+You messed up.

-You need to save it
+You need to save it.

-It simply means the conversation is taking a breath.
+It means the conversation is breathing.

-Trying too hard forces the waves.
+Trying too hard flattens them.

 Don’t force acceleration.